jucian0/posts/managing-filters.md

 yarn add @use-form/use-query-filter
 ```

-`use-query-filter` - This package provides a way to managing filter state without effort. `use-query-form` provides a hook called `useQueryFilter` that provide a similar experience that a hook form provides, whit it you can pass an initial state object and receives two functions that change filter state `set, reset`.
+`use-query-filter` - This package provides a way to managing filter state without effort. `use-query-form` provides a hook called `useQueryFilter` that provide a similar experience that a hook form provides, with it, you can pass an initial state object and receives two functions that change filter state `set, reset`.

 `set`: This function can receive a new state or can receive a function that receives the current filter state, then you can update the state by changing just the property you want to change; `set({ property: newValue })` or `set(state=>({...state, property: value }))`.